Estimate Time7 min

 How to buy stocks

-These days, buying stocks is as simple as opening a brokerage (or regular investment) account online.
+These days, you can buy stocks by opening a brokerage (or regular investment) account online.
 Picking a broker is an important decision that you shouldn't take lightly.
-You want a firm that won't hold you back with fees, hidden costs, or a lack of investment availability.
+You may want a firm that won't hold you back with fees, hidden costs, or a lack of investment availability.
 For more information, check out our guide on where to open a trading account.

-Once you have an account, your next move is to select the stocks you want to buy.
+Once you have an account, your next move is to research stocks you may want to buy.
 Check out these 4 steps to picking your investments.
 And remember: You don't have to stick with buying individual shares.
 Mutual funds and exchange-traded funds (ETFs) can provide easy access to hundreds of different stocks at once, providing broad market exposure.

 Take the first step toward investing